National Museum of Art of Romania

 Curated by Irina Ungureanu

-From October 30th, 2019, to March 29th, 2020, the National Museum of Art of Romania presents the exhibition #Maitec Wood Gold Vivid, the largest retrospective of the last decade dedicated to Sultana and Ovidiu Maitec, in an original visual dialogue with Dana & Stéphane Maitec.
+From October 30th, 2019, to March 29th, 2020, the National Museum of Art of Romania presented the exhibition #Maitec Wood Gold Vivid, the largest retrospective of the last decade dedicated to Sultana and Ovidiu Maitec, in an original visual dialogue with Dana & Stéphane Maitec.

 Two generations of artists of the same family, three different artistic languages – painting, sculpture, photography -, 4 destinies that shaped themselves together, in the effervescent search of an original voice and a path in art: this is the Maitec story, which overlaps and interferes with the evolution of Romanian art of the last half of a century.